AetherVial/Game/README.md

  ```

 ---
-Thanks for taking a look at Vaporize and I hope you'll try it out!
+Thanks for taking a look at my game and I hope you'll try it out!

 Contributors: